miker704/Strife/patches2.md

     - Switched From Class Based Component for Delete User Account modal to a Function Component.
     - ReStyled User Owns Servers Warning modal.
     - ReModeled User Owns Servers Warning modal.
+    - Switched From Class Based Component for User Owns Servers Warning modal to a Function Component.
     - Renamed UserProfileContainer to UserSettingsContainer in  modal and sub modal manager.
     - Renamed openModal choice "userProfile" to "userSettings" in channel drop down menu, user nav bar, and in modal, sub modal manager.